Accessibility links

 Statement content

 Under Statement content, enter the exact statement.
-We recommend surrounding the statement in quotation marks, for example:
+We suggest surrounding the statement in quotation marks, for example:

 • “We have never invaded any country.
 We have never started any proxy war.
 We have never engaged in global military operations or threatened other countries with force.”